jonnlai/run-tracker/README.md

 - [CI Python Linter](https://pep8ci.herokuapp.com/#) was used to validate the Python code.

-- [Tabulate](https://pypi.org/project/tabulate/) library was used to present the data in a table format.
+- [Tabulate](https://pypi.org/project/tabulate/) library was used to present the data in table format.

-- [Colorama](https://pypi.org/project/colorama/) library was used to apply color to the terminal text.
+- [Colorama](https://pypi.org/project/colorama/) library was used to apply colour to the terminal text.

 - [Google Sheets](https://docs.google.com/spreadsheets) was used to store the data.